-Then the process is the same for cookies.
+Then, the process is the same for that of cookies.

 Click add and select the cookies you just created.

-Now, let’s add the platforms your website use.
-Go to platforms click add and chose the ones you use.
+Now, let’s add the platforms your website uses.
+Go to platforms, click add and chose the ones you use.

 The image below shows the analytics example.

-Click on analytics, for example, to add or don’t add anything if you don’t use any third parties.
+Click on analytics, for example, to add third parties in case your website uses them.
 And you can save and close your project.

-Congratulations seem like you finished the way to achieve WordPress GDPR compliance with a plugin.
+Congratulations!
+It seems like you’ve now achieved WordPress GDPR compliance with a plugin.

-The GetComplied form must appear on your website now.
+The GetComplied form must be appearing on your website.